Team LeBron v Team Giannis Highlights: All-Star WeekendCommercial Content | 21+ | T&Cs Apply

 Last year, no one in Las Vegas really knew how the new format would play out.
 Previous All-Star games consisted of lots of points and little defense in the East vs. West format, and the last two games reached 369 and 374 points.
 The line at tip-off in Los Angeles was 339, not outlandish considering the offensive firepower on the court.

 But a funny thing happened last year.
-With $100,000 going to each winning player and only $25,000 to each losing player, a close game became a highly competitive one and resulted in a 148-145 win for Team LeBron and an easy win for under betters with the lowest total since 2013.
+With $100,000 going to each winning player and only $25,000 to each losing player, a close game became a highly competitive one and resulted in a 148-145 win for Team LeBron and an easy win for under betters using the PointsBet promo code with the lowest total since 2013.
 This year, the over/under opened at 325 but has already dropped to 316.5 as of late Thursday evening.
-Getting in on the under sooner than later is the smart play.
+Once you have had over under betting explained, getting in on the under sooner than later is the smart play.

 Seth, not Stephen Curry, could be a sleeper in the 3-point contest.